-This document was approved by Chichester District Council for development control purposes on 24th April 2007 and will be a material consideration when making decisions about applications for development within, or on the edges of, the Westbourne Conservation Area.
+This document was approved by Chichester DistrictCouncil for development control purposes on XXXXX and will be a material consideration when making decisions about applications for development within, or in the setting of, the Westbourne Conservation Area.
 The document will also inform other agencies and individuals whose activities impact on the fabric of the Westbourne Conservation Area, such as West Sussex County Council, Westbourne Parish Council, local traders and householders.